-Table 8.B-Summary of Methodology Used to Prepare Estimates of Imports of Goods and Services Line in NIPA Component Current-dol lar estimates group 4.2 Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) on recent quarterly trends.
-Health-related travel: extrapolated using CPI for hospital and related services.
-45 use of intellectual property n.e.c.
-BEA benchmark (BE-120) and quarterly (BE-125) Survey of Transactions in Selected Services and Intangible Assets with Foreign Persons. recent quarterly trends and on publicly BEA implicit price deflator for final sales to domestic purchasers.
-46 Other business services Business, professional, and technical (BPT) services and telecommunications services: BEA benchmark (BE-120) and quarterly (BE-125) Survey of Transactions in Selected Services and Intellectual Property with Foreign Persons, Census Bureau data on equipment, repairs, and BEA estimates of medical services.
+Table 8 .B-Summary of Methodology Use d to Prepare Estimates of Imports o f Goods and Services Line in NIPA Component Current-dol lar estimates group 4.2 Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) 46 Other business services (BE-120) and quarterly (BE-125) Survey of Transactions in Selected Services and Intellectual Property with Foreign Persons, Census Bureau data on equipment, repairs, and BEA estimates of medical services.
 Insurance services: BEA benchmark (BE-140) and quarterly (BE-45) Survey of Insurance Transactions by U.S. Insurance Companies with Foreign Persons, BE-125 data on insurance transactions, and publicly available industry data.
-Financial services: BEA benchmark (BE-180) and quarterly (BE-185) Survey of Financial Services Transactions Between U.S. Financial Services Providers and Foreign Persons; BE-125 data on financial services transactions.
-Maintenance and repair services: services: BE-120/125 data extrapolated based on recent quarterly trends, Census Bureau data on equipment repairs, and BEA estimates of medical services.
-Insurance services: BE-140/45/125 data extrapolated based on recent quarterly trends and on publicly available industry data.
-Financial services: BE-180/185/125 data extrapolated based on monthly data from the U.S. Treasury Department surveys of international capital flows, on BEA estimates of average brokerage commission rates and fees, on recent quarterly trends, and on publicly available industry data.
-Maintenance and repair services: Census Bureau data on maintenance and repairs and BE-125 data extrapolated based on recent quarterly trends.
-Other-other business services: based on BEA quarterly BE-125 survey data. international business switched access toll service.
-Insurance services: quantity extrapolation using premiums deflated by a BEA weighted average price index of PPI for direct life insurance carriers and PPI for premiums of property and casualty insurance.
-Financial services: PPI for security and commodity contracts Maintenance and repair services: PPI for maintenance and repair construction.
-Other-other business services: BEA implicit price deflator for final sales to domestic purchasers.
+Financial services: BEA benchmark (BE-180) and quarterly (BE-185) Survey of Financial Services Transactions Betw een U.S. Financial Services Providers and Foreign Persons; BE-125 data on financial services transactions.
+Maintenance and repair services: trends, Census Bureau data on equipment repairs, and BEA estimates of medical services.
+Insurance services : BE-140/45/125 data extrapolated based on recent quarterly trends and on publicly available industry data.
+Financial services : BE-180/185/125 data extrapolated based on monthly data from the U.S. Treasury Department surveys of international capital flow s, on BEA estimates of average brokerage commission rates and fees, on recent quarterly trends, and on publicly available industry data.
+Maintenance and repair services : Census Bureau data on maintenance and repairs and BE-125 data extrapolated based on recent quarterly trends.
+Other-other business services : based on Telecommunications, computer, and information services: BEA chain-type index comprised of the PPI for telecommunications, cable, and internet user services, the PPI for data processing and related services, and the PPI for softw are publishing.
+Insurance services : Fixed w eighted composite of the PPI for direct life insurance carriers and the PPI for premiums of property and casualty insurance.
+Financial services : PPI for security and commodity contracts.
+Maintenance and repair services : PPI for commercial machinery repair and maintenance.
+Other-other business services : BEA implicit price deflator for final sales to domestic purchasers.

-Table 8. to Prepare Estimates of Imports of f Goods and Services Line in NIPA Component Current-dol llar estimates group 4.2 Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) survey and benchmark BE-120 survey data.
 47 Government goods and services n.e.c.
-Direct defense expenditures: Department of Defense (DOD) data on expenditures by U.S. military installations abroad and by U.S. military personnel abroad.
-U.S. government miscellaneous services: ITA data from U.S. government agencies. estimate, same as for annual estimates; for second and advance estimates, DOD data extrapolated based on recent quarterly trends.
-U.S. government miscellaneous services: for third estimate, same as for annual estimates; for second and advance estimates, recent quarterly trends.
-Direct defense expenditures: BEA chain-type price indexes for federal government investment in equipment and software, for military facilities construction, for transportation services, for federal procurement of clothing, textiles, and food, for installation support services, and for foreign labor personnel expenditures.
-U.S. government miscellaneous services: BEA weighted average of employment cost index for professional and related services, of employment cost index for office and administrative support, and of PPI for offices of physicians.
-48 Other imports of services Territorial adjustment: for Puerto Rico, annual balance-of-payments data from the Commonwealth of Puerto Rico.
-[See the section "Adjustments and other differences between the NIPA and the ITA estimates."]
-Territorial adjustment: weighted average of BEA price indexes for imports of other transportation services, for exports of travel, for imports of other private services excluding insurance, and for federal government services.
+Department of Defense (DOD) data on expenditures by U.S. military installations abroad and by U.S. military for second and advance estimates, DOD data extrapolated based on recent quarterly trends.
+Direct defense expenditures: BEA chain-type price indexes for federal government investment in equipment and software, for military facilities construction, for transportation services, for federal procurement of clothing, textiles, and food, for installation support services, and for

+Table 8. d to Prepare Estimates of Imports o f Goods and Services Line in NIPA Component Current-do lar estimates group 4.2 Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) estimates; for second and advance estimates, recent quarterly trends.
+U.S. government miscellaneous services : BEA weighted average of foreign CPIs for all items, adjusted by exchange rates.
+48 services Territorial adjustment : for Puerto Rico, BEA projections.
+Territorial adjustment : w eighted average of BEA price indexes for imports of other transportation services, for exports of travel, for imports of other business services excluding insurance, and for federal government nondefense services.